-Faculty Educator Development Seminars
+Faculty Educator Development Seminars and Tooboxes

 - Examine important concepts regarding key topics in biomedical and health care education (hot topics, patient safety/quality, teamwork, social determinants of health, humanities)